 The second quality is my ability to adapt to any situation given to me.
 I have had the pleasure of being part of a relief trips to India, and leading two medical relief trips to Ecuador and Peru.
 During these trips, things can change in a blink of an eye and one must adapt in order to help the people in need.
 These skills can be translated to tutoring as well.
 Many styles of teaching wont work for some students.
 Since I have the ability to adapt, I can change my teaching style in the blink of an eye to assimilate to what the student needs and wants.

-University of Illinois at Chicago - Current Undergrad, Bioengineering
+Undergraduate Degree: University of Illinois at Chicago - Bachelor of Science, Biochemical Engineering

 ACT Math: 31